aerocyber/osmata-spec/README.md

 # omio specification

-This repository contains information about omio file format and a checker for omio format compatibility.
+This repository contains information about omio file format and a validator for omio format compatibility.

 ## About omio